Least-cost routing: Cherry-picking

 One aim of LCR teams is to cherry-pick.
-This happens when Carrier A's team finds that Carrier B defines a code range as being fixed-line and so cheap, while Carrier A defines it as mobile and so more expensive.
-Carrier A will send that range to Carrier B, pay a low fixed-line rate and charge at a high mobile rate - making much more profit.
+This happens when Carrier A's team finds that Carrier B defines a code range as being fixed-line and therefore cheap, while Carrier A defines it as mobile and therefore more expensive.
+Carrier A will send that range to Carrier B, pay a low fixed-line rate, and charge at a high mobile rate to maximize profit.
 Carrier B will sustain losses if it does not notice that its supplier, C, also defines that range as belonging to a mobile operator and charges a higher rate.
-Caught in the middle, B can sustain five- or even six- figure losses in a very short time.
+Caught in the middle, B can sustain five- or even six-figure losses in a very short time.

 Route and call quality

 The LCR team also has to take route and call quality into account.
 The quality of route to a destination can vary considerably between suppliers and even from week to week from the same supplier.

 Quality is usually measured by the Answer-Seizure Ratio (ASR = call attempts answered / call attempts), Post-Dial Delay (PDD) and the Average Call Duration (ACD).
 If the average call duration is very low, it is taken to mean that the call quality is so poor that people cannot have a conversation and hang up.
 This matters to calling card operators because people do not re-purchase card services that give a low ACD.
 In case of significant discrepancies in ACD values across available routes, the carrier shall prioritize the routes offering higher ACD.
 A low ASR is taken to mean that callers cannot get through to the other end and hence that the route is congested or is of low quality.
 The low ASR is not as bad as low ACD, because it suggests at least a proper answer supervision (i.e. correct signaling), and therefore the handover mechanism can reroute calls via other available routes.
-An on-line monitoring system of a quality based routing is publicly available for a demo traffic.
+An on-line monitoring system of a quality-based routing is publicly available for a demo traffic.
 Post-dial delay is the time from dialing the last digit to the time a caller hears ringing.

 Another, more sophisticated way of measuring the call quality is Perceptual Evaluation of Speech Quality (PESQ).
 Such measurements are rarely used in production switching systems, in particular due to the necessity of voice samples at both ends.

 Additionally, the team may take into account the responsiveness of their supplier's technical team: if there is a fault or low quality, does the supplier fix it or just say that it is the best they can do?